shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 ## Introduction
 This document will describe how existing plugins can be extended.

-With the objective of implement our own option type in CustomProducts which we can use in a Template and make it possible for a customer to upload files with special mime types.
+The objective is to implement an own option type in SwagCustomProducts, which can be used in a template.
+This new option makes it possible for a customer to upload files with special mime types.

 To achieve the objective we decorate a service to extend the function, extend ExtJs by Smarty blocks and implement new ExtJs and Smarty templates.

-In this wiki article we expand the plugin Custom Product (v2) with the following functions on base of the 5.2 plugin system:
+On base of the new 5.2 plugin system, we extend the plugin SwagCustomProducts with the following functions.

  - Decoration of the FileTypeWhiteList.php to add other file extensions to the whitelist.
  - Adding a custom option type.